A working farm in the beautiful Surrey countryside, there's a play barn, baby animals, pig racing and tractor rides.

 YHA Tanners Hatch Surrey Hills is a classic country cottage with low-beamed ceilings throughout and bags of character.
 There are 15 beds arranged across three bedrooms (one 7 bed and one 6 bed dorm with bunk beds, one private double room).
 All bed linen is provided.
 We have a lounge with real fire, sofas and armchairs which is perfect for cosying up in after a busy day.
 Our dining room has a woodburner, tables and wooden benches.
 There are sinks in the bedrooms.
 Toilets and showers are in a separate building outside.

 There is camping available in the woods near the hostel for 14 people.
 There are outdoor showers, toilets and washrooms for campers to use which are shared with hostel guests.
 These are approximately 50m away from the campsite.
 Guests have access to the hostel facilities including the self-catering kitchen.
-There are two fire pits on site which means you can collect or bring your own wood and build a real campfire.
+There are two fire pits on site which means you can bring your own wood and build a real campfire.

 Hire the whole place